 The two acted independently, prosecutors said.
 Both face charges including corrupt organization, criminal conspiracy, dealing in illegal proceeds, and possession with intent to deliver.

 Lanuti said that corrections officers received cash or digital payments from incarcerated people and their families to smuggle cell phones, chargers, AirPods, and narcotics into the jail.
-The items were then sold for profit inside the facility, he added.
+The items were then sold for profit inside the facility, he said.

 “We have seen instances where inmates will use contraband cell phones to intimidate and contact victims and witnesses of crimes,” Lanuti said.
 “They will also use these cellphones to communicate with other co-conspirators outside of the jail.”